A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Numerical simulations

 Figure~\ref{fig:NLI} shows the result of the comparison.
 The plot shows the evolution of the \acrshortpl{nli} as a function of the number of revolutions.
-The $\nu_{JS}$ convergences with 150 samples uniformly distributed over the surface of the 6D uncertainty hypercube.
+The $\nu_{JS}$ index converges with 150 samples uniformly distributed over the surface of the 6D uncertainty hypercube.
 The estimated $\nu_{JS}^{(i)}$ of the corresponding samples are plotted in grey, whereas the resulting \acrshort{nli} estimate is reported in gold.
 The trend of $\nu$ is instead reported in black.
-As can be seen, the matching between the two indexes is quite good throughout the propagation.
+As can be seen, the matching between the two indices is quite good throughout the propagation.
 This evidence is confirmed by Table~\ref{tab:NLI_trend}.
 The table illustrates the trend of the relative error between $\nu$ and $\nu_{JS}$ as a function of time.
 The error was obtained by considering 100 epochs per orbital period, computing the corresponding $\nu_j$ and $\nu_{JS,j}$ for each epoch $t_j$, and then computing the root mean square of the relative errors, i.e.

 where $n_j$ is the number of time epochs from 0 to $t_j$.
-As can be seen, the error is always lower than 4\% and has larger fluctuations at the beginning, which progressively reduce as the propagation time increases.
+As can be seen, the error is always lower than 4$\%$ and has larger fluctuations at the beginning, which progressively reduce as the propagation time increases.
 Overall, the matching between the two estimates is apparent.

-The greatest advantage of our approach is its computational efficiency.
-Regardless of the propagation epoch, the ratio between the runtime required by the \acrshort{da}-based propagation and a pointwise propagation of the orbital state oscillates between 2 and 3.
-This value can be interpreted as an equivalent number of samples $\nu_{JS}^{(i)}$ that could be propagated in the same amount of time required for the computation of $\nu$.
-Since convergence of $\nu_{JS}$ was obtained with about 150 samples, we can say that our approach allows us to reduce the computational burden by at least a factor of 30.
-This advantage comes hand in hand with the possibility of avoiding any sampling of the worst case surface, which makes our approach appealing for any generic application.
+One advantage of our approach is its computational efficiency.
+Regardless of the propagation epoch, the ratio between the runtime required by the \acrshort{da}-based propagation and a single pointwise propagation of the orbital state oscillates between 2 and 3.
+This value can be interpreted as an equivalent number of samples $\nu_{JS}^{(i)}$ that could be computed in the same amount of time required for the estimation of $\nu$.
+Since convergence of $\nu_{JS}$ is obtained with about 150 samples, we can say that our approach allows us to reduce the computational burden by at least a factor of 50.
+This factor is obviously problem dependent and could be significantly reduced by running the method by~\citet{Junkins2004} over multiple threads, which is not possible with our approach.
+However, it comes hand in hand with the possibility of avoiding any sampling of the worst case surface, which makes our approach appealing for any generic application.